 At Salt & Light Productions, we understand how a compelling and well-crafted presentation video can multiply your marketing and development efforts.
 Traditionally, organizations have had few options to obtain such an important tool; the organization had to choose between a compelling and effective video that was very expensive to produce, or an inexpensive amateur video that failed to motivate viewers to the desired action.

-Through our Cost-Sharing Grants, we subsidize most of the production costs, making a highly compelling video presentation attainable by non-profit organizations; helping them to make the most of their marketing and development efforts and continue their important work.
+Through our Cost-Sharing Grants, we provide a substantial portion of the production costs as an in-kind donation, making a highly compelling video presentation attainable by non-profit organizations; helping them to make the most of their marketing and development efforts and continue their important work.

 Frequently Asked Questions